kiritnarain/albiontrades/README.md

 2) A React frontend interface that uses the API (/frontend)

 # API
-To build the API, run: node index.js
-The API uses the Albion Online Data Project (https://www.albion-online-data.com/) to retrieve pricing information for items at different cities.
+To build the API, run: node index.js (or: forever index.js) The API uses the Albion Online Data Project (https://www.albion-online-data.com/) to retrieve pricing information for items at different cities.
 It then filters out out-of-date pricing and uses a Max-Heap Priority Queue to retrieve items where the price difference between two cities is the largest.

 Supported commands: